4% Tax Assessment Forms

 If you have a mortgage on your new property and you fail to file the 4% tax assessment form, your escrow account will not have enough money in it to pay the tax bill at the end of the year.
 Your mortgage company will pay the higher bill for you, but this will result in a higher mortgage payment for you the following year.

-If you have any questions about buying real estate in South Carolina, please call me directly at 843-870-0890.
+If you have any questions about buying or selling real estate in South Carolina, please call or text me directly at 843-870-0890, schedule a call with me here, or fill out the form below.